Running Quantum Computers in Discovery Mode: Discovering Dual-Unitary circuits: Interesting Spectral Statistics

 In this equation, the parameter $\tau=\tau(U)\ge 0$---interpretable as an inverse ``domain-wall tension'' for effective pairing degrees of freedom in spacetime---controls the Thouless time $t_{\rm Th}(n)$.
 Validity of the universal random-matrix-theory prediction at arbitrarily short times, realized by dual-unitary circuits, requires $\tau = 0$.
 Assuming $\tau$ to increase smoothly as $U$ is detuned away from the dual-unitary parameter submanifold, the interest function's variation around the maximum is

 This is a locally concave landscape around the maximum at $\tau = 0$.
 The form of \autoref{eq:fU_exact} suggests that the maximum is very broad, with all derivatives vanishing at the maximum.
 This hypothesis is consistent with the numerical data in \autoref{fig:discover_dual_unitaries}E, plotted on a logarithmic scale.
-This occurrence is interesting in its own regard, as it suggests a somewhat surprising stability of spectral signatures of dual unitarity to perturbations.
+This feature is interesting in its own regard, as it suggests a somewhat surprising stability of spectral signatures of dual-unitarity to perturbations.
 Further analysis of the prediction~\eqref{eq:prediction} suggests that at fixed distance from dual-unitarity (hence, fixed $\tau$), the gradient increases exponentially with system size.
-Nevertheless, we note that even for the limited system sizes considered here, the gradient only becomes unresolvable quite close to dual unitarity~\cite{suppl}.
+Nevertheless, we note that even for the limited system sizes considered here, the gradient only becomes unresolvable quite close to dual-unitarity (see App~\ref{App:DualU}).

 As discussed in~\appref{app:SFF}, experimental estimation of the SFF is possible in principle, but challenging for large systems, due to an unfavorable sample complexity.